RWIN5666/Poll-Filler/README.md

 #### Browser

 Last (but not least), you need to install [Firefox](https://www.mozilla.org/en-US/firefox/new/) and its [geckodriver](https://github.com/mozilla/geckodriver/releases).
 Someday, I may add Chromium support...
 But for now only Firefox is supported.
-In order to install geckodriver, follow these steps :
+In order to install geckodriver, follow these steps (works with any Linux OS):
 ```
 $ wget https://github.com/mozilla/geckodriver/releases/download/v0.24.0/geckodriver-v0.24.0-linux64.tar.gz
 $ tar xvf geckodriver*